privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 A lot of password managers will also notify you when a data breach that is relevant to you has occurred, at which point you should change the password on the affected service as soon as possible.

 ## Creating strong passwords

-You should **never** rely on yourself to create a good password.
-Your passwords should always be randomly generated, either through your password manager's password generator, or by using offline methods of random generation, such as dice in the case of diceware passphrases.

 ### Diceware